Kentucky vs. Kansas State Predictions & Picks - NCAA Tournament Second Round

 Kentucky vs. Kansas State Predictions & Picks: Spread, Total - NCAA Tournament Second Round

-Sunday's contest between the Kentucky Wildcats (22-11) and the Kansas State Wildcats (24-9) at Greensboro Coliseum is expected to be a competitive matchup, as our computer prediction projects a final score of 72-71, with Kentucky coming out on top.
-Tipoff is at 2:40 PM ET on March 19.
+Sunday's contest at Greensboro Coliseum has the Kentucky Wildcats (22-11) matching up with the Kansas State Wildcats (24-9) at 2:40 PM ET (on March 19).
+Our computer prediction projects a close 72-71 victory for Kentucky, so expect a tight matchup.

-According to our computer prediction, Kansas State projects to cover the 2.5-point spread in its matchup versus Kentucky.
-The over/under is currently listed at 145.5, and the two teams are projected to fall short of that total.
+Based on our computer prediction, Kansas State is projected to cover the point spread (2.5) against Kentucky.
+The two teams are projected to come in below the 144.5 over/under.

 Kentucky vs. Kansas State Game Info & Odds